Welcome to our Governors’ section.

 I have a strong commitment to education, having been involved in it for most of my life.
 My parents were both teachers and my father was a head teacher for 20 years.
 I started my own career as a teacher and like my father I share a central belief that schools help children realise their potential.

 As a business leader supporting education, I have a perspective very relevant to the demands of a parent governor.
 I have extensive financial, commercial and legal experience as well as managing many different people.
 I am well briefed in the challenges facing UK education in a time of huge change and can advise on the part technology can play in meeting some of these.

 Watlington is a fantastic place to live and Watlington Primary School is a great asset.
 I’d like to help ensure that this continues and to extend it wherever possible.

-Parent Governor and Deputy Chair (Joint)
+Parent Governor and Vice Chair

 I am passionate about the need for parents to take an active role in their children’s education, especially as we move to a more technology-driven world.
 I believe my digital experience can make a real difference to our school in this important area, not only in equipping our children to live safely and appropriately in the online world, but also encouraging more children to embrace and enjoy technology as a future career option.

 I was born and educated in London and studied the violin at the Guildhall School of Music and Drama before joining the London Philharmonic Orchestra in 1970.
 My entire career has been spent in music - as performer, orchestra chairman and music service chief executive – and I currently work as a music education consultant and teacher.
 I hold a number of external appointments, including Chair of OYAP Trust (Oxfordshire Youth Arts Partnership) and Trustee of Wallingford Sports Park.